-Photos in the Bluebells
+Photos in the Bluebells in Winchester

 So the bluebell season of 2018 is now over.
 Although I am sad that the blanket of blue that has been covering our woodland floor for the past few weeks is slowly disappearing, it has left me with a lot to celebrate.
 There have been a few processing challenges to get my teeth into for sure, a lot of happy memories and some even happier clients!
 And more importantly, a lot of very lovely family photos in the bluebells!
 I have been exceptionally lucky with the families I have photographed – they have been up for anything and have been a joy to work with!